-While drying in the oven, periodically take out the baking sheet, mix the leaves and check how dry they are.
+While drying in the oven, periodically take out the baking sheet, mix the leaves, and check how dry they are.
 The leaves should break easily, but not crumble, turning into dust.
 In order not to over-dry the tea and keep more useful substances in it, you can keep the tea in the oven or dryer for 30 minutes at a temperature of 122-140F.
 Then dry the tea for a day at room temperature in a shaded place.

 5-10 minutes is enough for brewing tea.
 Depending on the fermentation time and drying temperature, it can resemble both green and black tea in color.
-And the taste and aroma of the drink is light and pleasant, with fruity notes.
+And the taste and aroma of the drink are light and pleasant, with fruity notes.

-It is necessary to store tea in a dry and dark place, putting it in paper bags, cloth bags or in glass jars with lids.
+It is necessary to store tea in a dry and dark place, putting it in paper bags, cloth bags, or in glass jars with lids.
 The storage time is 2-3 years.
 Moreover, the taste and aroma of the drink is revealed only a month after production.

-The leaves of the plant contain a large amount of vitamin C, as well as flavonoids, organic acids, tannins, carotenoids, pectin and many macro – and microelements.
+The leaves of the plant contain a large amount of vitamin C, as well as flavonoids, organic acids, tannins, carotenoids, pectin, and many macro – and microelements.
 A rare plant can boast of such a set of healthy substances!

 If you have to travel far to prepare tea, then you can plant it in your garden by digging up several plants by the root.
-Plants is unpretentious, but it grows best in sunny areas.
-It grows quickly, heals the soil and is an excellent honey plant.
+Plants are unpretentious, but it grows best in sunny areas.
+It grows quickly, heals the soil, and is an excellent honey plant.
 But so that the plant does not fill the entire garden, it is worth protecting the place allocated for it.
 And then it will become a healthy decoration for your garden.